XTB Cash ISA Review: Competitive Rate Despite Bonus Ending

 Account: XTB Cash ISA

-Description: Online trading platform XTB has launched a headline-grabbing 6% AER flexible Cash ISA, instantly placing it among the most competitive easy-access ISA rates on the market.
-At first glance, it looks like a market-leading deal.
-However, the generous rate comes with important conditions that savers should understand before transferring funds.
+Description: Online trading platform XTB offers a 4% AER flexible Cash ISA, placing it among the most competitive easy-access ISA rates on the market.
+XTB's headline-grabbing 6% initial 90-day bonus ended in April 2026, but may return.

 Is XTB's Cash ISA Any Good?

-Even after the promotional period ends, the 4% rate is not guaranteed.
+The 4% rate is not guaranteed.
 XTB’s ISA terms confirm that interest is calculated daily and credited monthly at a variable rate that may change.
 This means the base rate could rise or fall depending on market conditions.
-The 6% headline figure is therefore a short-term incentive rather than a fixed return.

 Is Your Money Held in a Bank or a Money Market Fund?